MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## "port"

-The "port" SvcParamKey defines the TCP or UDP port that should be used to contact this alternative service.
+The "port" key defines the TCP or UDP port that should be used to contact this alternative service.
 If this key is not present, clients SHALL use the origin server's port number.

-The presentation format of the SvcParamValue is a numeric value between 0 and 65535 inclusive.
+The presentation format of the value is an integer between 0 and 65535 inclusive.
 Any other values (e.g. the empty value) are syntax errors.

-The wire format of the SvcParamValue is the corresponding 2 octet numeric value in network byte order.
+The wire format of the value
+is the corresponding 2 octet numeric value in network byte order.

-If a port-restricting firewall is in place between some client and the service endpoint, changing the port number might cause that client to lose access to the service, so operators should exercise caution when using this SvcParamKey to specify a non-default port.
+If a port-restricting firewall is in place between some client and the service endpoint, changing the port number might cause that client to lose access to the service, so operators should exercise caution when using this key to specify a non-default port.

-## "echconfig" {#svcparamkeys-echconfig}
+## "echconfig" {#keys-echconfig}

-The SvcParamKey to enable Encrypted ClientHello (ECH) is "echconfig".
+The key to enable Encrypted ClientHello (ECH) is "echconfig".
 Its value is defined in {{echconfig}}.
 It is applicable to most TLS-based protocols.

-When publishing a record containing an "echconfig" parameter, the publisher MUST ensure that all IP addresses of SvcDomainName correspond to servers that have access to the corresponding private key or are authoritative for the public name.
+When publishing a record containing an "echconfig" parameter, the publisher MUST ensure that all IP addresses of Target correspond to servers that have access to the corresponding private key or are authoritative for the public name.
 (See Section 7.2.2 of {{!ECH}} for more details about the public name.)
 This yields an anonymity set of cardinality